The Allen Expressway looking south at Yorkdale in 1971

 The Allen Expressway looking south at Lawrence Avenue West today with the new double lane ramp to Lawrence after the completion of the southbound lane reconfiguration

-The same view of the Spadina Expressway in 1969.
-The section south of Lawrence Avenue is now ready to be paved
+An aerial view of the Allen (Spadina) Expressway late in 1969, looking north from Eglinton Avenue.
+The section south of Lawrence Avenue is now ready to be paved.

 Allen Expressway looking south at Highway 401 in 1971.
 Toronto's first installation of low pressure sodium lighting was installed here between Wilson and Lawrence Avenues in late 1969.